wp-plugins/siteorigin-panels/readme.txt

 * Minor changes in preparation for inclusion on the WordPress plugin directory.

 = 1.1.2 =
-* Minor changes to make Page Builder compatible with WordPress 3.6.
+* Changes to make Page Builder compatible with WordPress 3.6.

+= 1.1.3 =
+* A fix to the CSS issue effecting WP 3.5.